LeoNatan/LNPopupController/README.md

 ## Notes

 * Legacy non-translucent tab bar and toolbars are not supported and can cause visual artifacts or layout glitches.
-Apple has many problem with such bars, and supporting those is not a priority for `LNPopupController`
+Apple has many problem with such bars, and supporting those is not a priority for `LNPopupController`.
-  * The correct way to achieve an opaque bar is to use the `UIBarAppearance.configureWithOpaqueBackground()` API, which is supported by `LNPopupController`
+  * The correct way to achieve an opaque bar is to use the `UIBarAppearance.configureWithOpaqueBackground()` API, which is supported by `LNPopupController`.
-* Manually setting bottom bar properties, such as setting a tab bar’s or a toolbar’s `isHidden = true` **is explicitly discouraged by Apple and not supported by the framework**; it will lead to undefined behavior by the framework
+* Manually setting bottom bar properties, such as setting a tab bar’s or a toolbar’s `isHidden = true` **is explicitly discouraged by Apple and not supported by the framework**; it will lead to undefined behavior by the framework.

 ## Acknowledgements